Smithills School

 Smithills School is a mixed secondary school located in Smithills, Bolton, Greater Manchester.

-Previously a community school administered by Bolton Metropolitan Borough Council, Smithills School converted to academy status on 1 January 2014.
+Previously a Grammar School and then a community school administered by Bolton Metropolitan Borough Council, Smithills School converted to academy status on 1 January 2014.
 However the school continues to coordinate with Bolton Metropolitan Borough Council for admissions.

 Smithills School offers GCSEs and BTECs as programmes of study for pupils.